MattHartfield/DomSelfAdapt/README.md

 - R is the population-level recombination rate 2Nr across the entire sample
 - x0 is the frequency at which the derived allele becomes advantageous
 - xfix is the fixation frequency of the sweep, at which point haplotypes are sampled
-- theta = 4Nu is the population-level mutation rate
+- 4Nu is the population-level mutation rate
 - basereps is the number of simulations to run (i.e. number of repetitions).
 Must be set to one.
 - reps-per-sim is the number of times haplotypes are sampled from the fixed state
 - samples is the number of haplotypes to sample from the final population